blei-lab/publications/README.md

 So if you see a figure or LaTeX hack in a paper that you like, feel free to use it!

-## Conventions
+## Naming structure

-* Folders for each paper are labeled "YYYY_LastNames".
-For example, "2014_GopalanCharlinBlei".
+This repo contains a list of folders, with one folder for each paper.
+Folders are labeled "YYYY_LastNames".
+For example, "2014_GopalanCharlinBlei" for the "Content-based recommendation with Poisson factorization" paper in NIPS 2014 with authors

-* These are the naming conventions we use:
+P. Gopalan, L. Charlin, and D.M.
+Blei.

- * YYYY_LastNames/README.txt (a description of the folder contents - if the paper is associated with software, such as an open-source package, it will be pointed to here and on [the main organization page](https://github.com/Blei-Lab))
+In the root of each folder, the README.txt file contains a description of the folder contents - if the paper is associated with software, such as an open-source package, it will be pointed to here and on [the main organization page](https://github.com/Blei-Lab) as well as this README.

+The pdf file in the root of each folder in the repo is the paper generated from the LaTeX files in /tex (using any style files in /tex/sty).

+Scripts for generating the figures used in the paper are in the /fig/src directory, while the data used for the figures is in /fig/dat, and the final figures used are in /fig/pdf (which might have been tweaked in Adobe Illustrator).

+In summary, here is the folder naming structure of each paper in this repo:
+ * YYYY_LastNames/README.txt (a description of what is in the folder)
- * YYYY_LastNames/YYYY_LastNames.pdf
+ * YYYY_LastNames/YYYY_LastNames.pdf (the paper)
- * YYYY_LastNames/YYYY_LastNames.bib
+ * YYYY_LastNames/YYYY_LastNames.bib (bib entry for the paper)
- * YYYY_LastNames/fig/src (R/python scripts to generate figures)
+ * YYYY_LastNames/fig/src (Python/R scripts to make figures)
- * YYYY_LastNames/fig/dat (data used to generate figures)
+ * YYYY_LastNames/fig/dat (data used in figures)
  * YYYY_LastNames/fig/pdf (final figures)
  * YYYY_LastNames/tex (LaTeX source files)
  * YYYY_LastNames/tex/sty (any LaTeX style files used)

-* If the paper includes an open-source package, make a separate repo for the code from your account, and fork it into the Blei Lab github organization.
+Blei Lab internal notes: If the paper includes an open-source package, make a separate repo for the code from your account, and fork it into the Blei Lab github organization.
 You can make your code citable and get a DOI by following this: https://guides.github.com/activities/citable-code/